 My first instinct was to discuss Ferragosto which is the Italian national holiday that falls in the middle August.
 When I began to research it, I discovered a fantastic article by Alexandra, a Roundtable colleague, about the August holiday in Italy.
 It was written for a July edition of Roundtable, a few years back, and I realized that there was no need to do that again.
 Here’s an alternative look at how Catholic holidays might impact your Italian travels.

 Since I began writing about Italy travel, one question has been asked a lot: “Is this the best itinerary?”
 I am not a trip planner and will not structure your trip for you .
 This is why I began giving tips to help you create the perfect trip .
 One of those steps is to compare the Italian holiday and festival calendars with your travel plan.
-This will help you determine if any holidays in Italy could cause a problem.
+This will help you determine if any could cause a problem.

 It is a very useful step.
 It’s something I do every time I travel.
 It’s more difficult than you might think in Italy.
 There are about half a billion saint’s feasts to be aware of, along with the holiday celebrations that are celebrated around the globe.